 I had a very short window to drive and find the location mentioned and hopefully get into some quail.
 My timeframe consisted of one day.
 That meant leaving the comfort and warmth of my home and setting out on the road several hours before daylight peeked over the horizon.
-With extra-clothes, gear, and guns packed, I headed down the highway towards a place, possibly mythical in nature as locations of blue quail are not usually freely given but guarded.
+With extra clothes, gear, and guns packed, I headed down the highway towards a place, possibly mythical in nature, as locations of blue quail are not usually freely given but guarded.
 With each passing mile, my skepticism grew like adding wood to a fire.
 Where was I going?
 Did this quail Shangri-La even exist?
 Who would give up such a place, especially a public access area just outside the grasslands?
 It was worth my time and worth the chance.

 My travel lasted several hours westward, driving down lonely highways and roads with the occasional headlights that seemed more like summer fireflies dancing in the dark.
-My chances for a successful hunt was somewhat low, as I was going to be dogless during this hunt.
+My chances for a successful hunt were somewhat low, as I was going to be dogless during this hunt.
 Fresh snow on the ground would better my chances, but I knew the reality of hunting blue quail.
 My plan was to arrive at the location and listen for quail calling in the predawn hours and look for signs (quail tracks) in the snow.

-Arriving at the so called secret destination, I quickly assembled my gear and made ready for a day of walking or at least until I found some blues, then it would turn into running.
+Arriving at the so-called secret destination, I quickly assembled my gear and made ready for a day of walking or at least until I found some blues; then it would turn into running.
 The high for the day would be 20 degrees.
 Feeling around in my vest pocket, I produced three purple shells that I inserted into my pump.
 With the pumping action, I loaded one purple round and the ever-so “thwack” sound commonly associated with pump shotguns signaled the start of my quest.

 Hand Warmers